virging-mvla/tabScraper/README.md

 The purpose of this program is to scale that calculation up easily.
 While calculating this data for NPDI 2021 was useful, it did take a while, and that was only one tournament.
-This program's goal is to be able to easily calculate the quality of both oppSeed and speaker points for every parli tournament that has published this data, to get a better idea as to which method is better.
+This program's goal is to be able to easily calculate the quality of both oppSeed and speaker points for every parli tournament that has published this data to get a better idea as to which method is better.